ArnoVdH/photoblog/content/blog/2020/beyond_privilege.md

 It's a learning experience.
 Just keep doing you and change when you do something that's not cool, radical or groovy.
 But practically I don't really use these concepts all that much in my daily talk.
 Only when something relevant should pop up I try to give some pushback by trying to point out

-### Cucked by feminazi SJW's!

 ### What comes after a moment of realization?
+You continue being you.
+Just like waking up every day changes who you are every day, so does listening to others and becoming more aware of your position in society and it's power relations.
+It doesn't alter your identity, unless you think that your self is subordinate to something outside of you (in which case changing yourself also doesn't alter this external element).
-The thing is not to care too much about yourself.

-Actually, as a man, becoming more aware of your own privilege is also a way towards a more healthy masculinity.
-I'm a lot less bothered by things people think or say about me but I am bewildered by how much it bothers
+Since it's an ongoing proces of learning (and unlearning), some might think that I'll never reach a stage where I can be comfortable with myself.
+But I'd like to argue the opposite: what good is it to keep heaping up things to be angry about when your privileges are questioned and exposed?
+I (try to) listen, learn, process and go on with my life, hopefully a little bit wiser and better equipped to go on about my life.
+Actually, as a man, becoming more aware of your own (male, but also other) privilege is also a way towards a more healthy masculinity.
+I'm a lot less bothered by things people think or say about me but I am bewildered by how much it bothers others.
+What does it matter when people label me, for example, as gay if to me that's just a failed insult?
+In the end, the little effort it takes frees up so much mental head-space to deal with other, more interesting and rewarding things.

-In the end I still think that class is, to me, a central concept in the way I think about how our world functions, but the other intersections are equally as important to get a full grasp of how power operates and how it keeps people from uniting in their class interests, each having their own important contribution of continuing the domineering capitalist system.
+In the end, I still think that class is, to me, a central concept in the way I think about how our world functions, but the other intersections are equally as important to get a full grasp of how power operates and how it keeps people from uniting in their class interests, each having their own important contribution of continuing the domineering capitalist system.

 [^1] I'm of the opinion that the whole 'PC-culture' hysteria is a reactionary red herring to distract us all from their hegemony over contemporary discourse, but that's a topic for another blogpost.